 Joseph Solodow was educated at Columbia and Harvard.
 He is CSU Professor Emeritus of World Languages and Literatures at Southern Connecticut State University, where he taught Spanish and Spanish-American literature in addition to Latin.

 In 1980–81 he held a Rome Prize Fellowship at the American Academy in Rome.
-Since becoming associated with the Yale Department of Classics in 1985, he has given a number of courses, such as the history of Latin literature, Virgil, Ovid, elegiac poetry, images of early Rome in Augustan literature, Roman dining, Roman friendship, Roman myth and pastoral, Lucretius the Epicurean vs. Seneca the Stoic, Latin prose composition, and Roman comedy.
+Since becoming associated with the Yale Department of Classics, in 1985, he has given a wide variety of courses: the history of Latin literature, Virgil, Ovid, elegiac poetry, images of early Rome in Augustan literature, Roman dining, Roman friendship, Roman myth and pastoral, Roman comedy, Lucretius the Epicurean vs. Seneca the Stoic, Latin prose composition, the Greek historians.

 His major publications are The Latin Particle Quidem and The World of Ovid’s Metamorphoses.
-Cato the Elder, Catullus, the Eclogues, the Ars Amatoria, Livy, and Castiglione have figured as the subjects of articles.
 The Modern Language Association awarded the Scaglione Translation Prize to his rendering of G. B. Conte’s history of Latin literature into English.
-His latest book, Latin Alive: The Survival of Latin in English and the Romance Languages was published in 2010.
+His latest book is Latin Alive: The Survival of Latin in English and the Romance Languages.
 At the moment he is preparing a literary commentary on Livy XXI.